jimbobowl22/hub-linkbot/README.md

 2. Ensure it has the [Node.js](https://nodejs.org/en/) engine installed.
 3. Clone this repository with `git clone https://github.com/jdwoj5/hub-linkbot`
 4. Create a [Discord Application](https://discord.com/developers/applications) with a Bot created in the Bot Section.
-5. Create a file named `.env`, which is where we will store crucial information.
+5. Create a file named `.env` in the main folder/directory to store crucial information.
     - Paste the following into your `.env` file:
     ```env
     # BOT CONFIGURATION